Cars Brands that start with H

 Hino Logo

-Hino Motors, Ltd of Hino-shi, Tokyo, Japan, was founded in 1942 as a subsidiary of Toyota Group.
-It began as the Tokyo Gas Industry in 1913, which merged with Kyodo Kokusan K.K. in 1937, changing its name to Diesel Motor Industry Co., Ltd. and later to Isuzu Motors Limited.
-In 1942, it was spun off Hino Heavy Industry Co., Ltd., which produced marine diesel engines.
-After the War, the brand moved to cars and buses, changing the name to Hino Industry, and in 1948 – to Hino Diesel Industry Co., Ltd. In 1961, the production of licensed Contessa 900 began.
+Hino Motors, Ltd of Hino-shi, Tokyo, Japan, was founded in 1942 as a subsidiary of the Toyota Group.
+In 1913, it originated as Tokyo Gas Industry, which merged with Kyodo Kokusan K.K. in 1937, changing its name to Diesel Motor Industry Co., Ltd. and then to Isuzu Motors Limited.
+In 1942, Hino Heavy Industry Co., Ltd., which produced marine diesel engines, was spun off.
+After the war, the brand switched to the production of cars and buses, changing its name to Hino Industry and, in 1948 – to Hino Diesel Industry Co., Ltd. In 1961, production of the licensed Contessa 900 began.

 Haval